Every second breath you take was produced by algae in the oceans.

 (2) to examine the adaptation and co-evolution of the carbon fixing enzyme, Rubisco, and carbon concentrating mechanisms (CCMs) with the aim to better predict how marine primary production will respond to changes in environment.

-See our research page for more details.
+See our Current Projects for more details.